Black Panther Advance Ticket Sales Broke Record

 @THR says @theblackpanther is @MarvelStudios best-selling movie in terms of presales after JUST 24 HOURS!
 Don’t I know it: I even tried!!!! #Throwback to a video I made last night. pic.twitter.com/aoJcdaqfhi— Lupita Nyong'o (@Lupita_Nyongo) January 10, 2018

-This just proves how high the demand for a Black superhero film is, as well as superhero films with powerful storylines for women.
+This just proves how high the demand for a Black superhero movie is, as well as superhero movies with powerful storylines for women.

 "[Director and screenwriter] Ryan [Coogler] made a point of avoiding the expected female-rival narrative," Nyong'o told Teen Vogue in an interview.
 "In this genre, where spandex is involved, oftentimes the women are pitted against each other.
 In our story, there are so many different women holding their own space.
 Women may be in competition with each other, sure, but that doesn’t necessarily mean there’s an absence of love or respect."